Syren0914/Amazon_Web_Scraping/README.md

 ### 1. Installation

 - Install Python (if not already installed).
 - Install the required Python packages by running:
+- python amazon_scraper.py